Banks typically come under financial stress because of: Mismanagement

 Time and again, banks find themselves in dire straits not due to external factors beyond their control but because of reckless decisions made by their leadership.
 The allure of high-risk, high-reward investments often proves too tempting for bank executives seeking to boost short-term profits and personal bonuses.

 Consider the case of Washington Mutual, once the most significant savings and loan association in the United States.
 In the years leading up to the 2008 financial crisis, WaMu aggressively pursued subprime mortgages and adjustable-rate loans, ignoring the growing risks in the housing market.
 CEO Kerry Killinger famously declared, “We hope to do to this industry what Wal-Mart did to theirs, Starbucks did to theirs, Costco did to theirs, and Lowe’s-Home Depot did to their industry.
 And I think if we’ve done our job, five years from now, you won’t call us a bank.”
-Five years later, WaMu had indeed ceased to be a bank – it had become the largest bank failure in American history.
+Five years later, WaMu had ceased to be a bank – it had become the largest failure in American history.

 Similarly, the collapse of Barings Bank in 1995 can be attributed to management’s failure to oversee its traders properly.
 Nick Leeson, a young derivatives trader in Singapore, accumulated massive unauthorized losses of £827 million, more than twice the bank’s available trading capital.
 The 233-year-old institution, which had once financed the Napoleonic Wars, was brought down by the actions of a single rogue trader and the management’s inability to implement proper risk controls.